DreamLab/VmShepherd/docs/user/configuration.rst

      some_arg1: host
      some_arg2: 345

-Runtime store is used to keep data that should be shared between cycles - you can find more information in AAAAA.
+Runtime store is used to keep data that should be shared between cycles - you can find more information in `Runtime Driver section <drivers/index.html#runtime-driver>`_.

 Preset store